 Goals: To recommend robust methods for collecting data and analyzing trends in water quality, habitat, and biological health in waters receiving or otherwise impacted by municipal stormwater discharges.
 To help regional partners evaluate whether our stormwater efforts are protecting and improving aquatic ecosystems.

 SuBgroup Workplan Tasks For July 2025-December 2027

+The subgroup will focus on the following tasks for 2025 and may add tasks for 2026 and 2027 as the need arises.

+Analysis of Existing Data- 2025

 Assemble group of water quality scientists and ecologists with expertise in the Puget Sound and Lower Columbia River basins.